kavia-common/BankApp-179898/BUILD_NOTES.md

 - The project uses Maven Wrapper exclusively.
 No system 'mvn' is required.
 - A shim script named 'mvn' is provided at the project root to proxy any 'mvn ...' calls to './mvnw'.
 - Preview/CI entrypoints (start, start.sh, run.sh, Makefile, Procfile) are wired to use './mvnw' so 'bash: mvn: command not found' is avoided.
+- project_manifest.yaml is configured to use './mvnw' with 'sh mvnw' fallback; if a preview insists on invoking 'mvn', the 'mvn' shim proxies to './mvnw'.
 - Definitive entry file for previews: ./start (supports CLEAN_PACKAGE to pre-build).

 Build: